saurabh-pandey/saurabh-pandey.github.io/_drafts/some-feature-in-blog.md

 layout: post
 title: "Some feature in the blog post"
 ---
 I am listing some features that I found useful in a blog post.
-This is a distillation after looking at many blog post for all these years.
+This is a distillation after looking at many blog post on the web for all these years.
 The feature list:
 1. Tags: Categories that a post belongs to
 2. Original Post date and last updated date: This is especially true for tech posts, as time of the post is crucial to judge the actual usefulness of the post.
 Having last updated time is useful if I happen to update the post and upgrade the content for that time.